 - B. Modeling: All Contestant will model their western dress outfit.
-A short bio with a description of their outfit will be read as they model.
-Contestant's bio/outfit description will need to be typed and submitted with entry form. - C. Speech: Queen and Princess Candidates will perform a speech over a topic related to rodeo.
-The speech should be at least 3 minutes in length and not to exceed 4 minutes.
-An impromptu question will follow the speech for all candidates.
+A short bio will be read as they model.
+Contestant's bio will need to be typed and submitted with entry form. - C. Speech: Queen contestants will present an impromptu speech over a topic that will be given at the pageant.
+Contestants will have 10 minutes to prepare the speech, which should be 1 1⁄2 minutes in length.
+Princess contestants will present a speech over a topic related to rodeo.
+The speech should be three minutes in length and not exceed four minutes.